 Step 6.
 The Create Database dialog appears.
 Type something descriptive for the database name (it can be the same as the data source name you entered in step 5).

 Step 7.
 Click the Browse button (in the Dictionary Location box).
 The Browse for Folder dialog appears next.
-Navigate (using normal Windows Explorer navigation techniques) to the folder containing your Sage 300 ERP data.
+Navigate (using normal Windows Explorer navigation techniques) to the folder containing your Sage 300 data.
 Select that folder and click the OK button.